-- (1) The Company shall assign appropriate personnel to the Auditors' Office as employees exclusively to assist Corporate Auditors in the execution of their duties (hereinafter "Corporate Auditors' Staff"). - (2) Corporate Auditors' Staff may serve concurrently as Corporate Auditors of Associated Companies. - (3) Corporate Auditors' Staff shall have the authority to conduct investigations necessary for audits by Corporate Auditors following the instructions of Corporate Auditors.

-8. Independence of Employees from Directors in the Preceding Item consent of the Standing Corporate Auditors.

-Performance reviews of Corporate Auditors' Staff shall be conducted by the Standing Corporate Auditors to ensure that Corporate Auditors' Staff carry out their duties appropriately.
-Personnel changes require the prior

-- 9. Systems for ensuring that directors and employees of the Company and directors etc. and employees of subsidiaries make reports to corporate auditors and other systems concerning reports to corporate auditors - (1) Directors and employees of the Company shall report important corporate management and business administration matters, as well as the status and results of the execution of their duties, to Corporate Auditors so that the Corporate Auditors can carry out their duties effectively.
-Such important matters include complianceand risk-related issues and other matters relating to internal control. - (2) If directors become aware of any fact or event that will likely cause the Company to suffer significant damage or loss, they shall immediately inform the Board of Corporate Auditors. - (3) Reports to Corporate Auditors shall basically be made in good faith without fail, and shall be made promptly if required in addition to periodic reports. - (4) The Company will establish a system for cross-external consultation and reporting content will be reported to the auditors in a timely manner. - (5) No person shall be subject to disadvantageous treatment by reason of having made a report to Corporate Auditors.

-10. Other Systems to Ensure Effective Audits by Corporate Auditors
+- (2) Corporate Auditors' Staff may serve concurrently as Corporate Auditors of Associated Companies. - (3) Corporate Auditors' Staff shall have the authority to conduct investigations necessary for audits by Corporate Auditors following the instructions of Corporate Auditors. - 8.
+Independence of Employees from Directors in the Preceding Item - (1) Performance reviews of Corporate Auditors' Staff shall be conducted by the Standing Corporate Auditors to ensure that Corporate Auditors' Staff carry out their duties appropriately.
+Personnel changes and disciplinary action require the prior consent of the Corporate Auditors. - 9.
+Systems for ensuring that directors and employees of the Company and directors etc. and employees of Associated Companies make reports to corporate auditors and other systems concerning reports to corporate auditors - (1) Directors and employees of the Company shall report important corporate management and business administration matters, as well as the status and results of the execution of their duties, to Corporate Auditors so that the Corporate Auditors can carry out their duties effectively.
+Such important matters include complianceand risk-related issues and other matters relating to internal control. - (2) Should directors and employees of the Company and directors etc. and employees of Associated Companies become aware of any fact or event that will likely cause the Company or Associated Companies to suffer significant damage or loss, they shall immediately so inform Corporate Auditors of the Company. - (3) Reports to Corporate Auditors shall basically be made in good faith without fail, and shall be made promptly if required in addition to periodic reports. - (4) The Company will establish a system for cross-external consultation and reporting content will be reported to the auditors in a timely manner. - (5) No person shall be subject to disadvantageous treatment by reason of having made a report to Corporate Auditors. - 10.
+Other Systems to Ensure Effective Audits by Corporate Auditors - (1) The Representative Directors and Corporate Auditors shall have regular meetings to enhance smooth communications with each other. - (2) Directors shall cooperate with the Corporate Auditors with regards to communications, the collection and exchange of information and so on between the Corporate Auditors and the corporate directors and the like of Associated Companies so that the Corporate Auditors can perform their duties appropriately. - (3) Directors shall also cooperate in conducting surveys of significant business partners, which the Corporate Auditors deem necessary. - (4) Directors shall enable the Corporate Auditors to collaborate with outside experts such as lawyers and certified public accountants, if any Corporate Auditor deems it necessary in executing his/her duties. - (5) Legal Department, Risk Management Department, Internal Audit Department, Finance and Accounting Department and others will assist in the necessary audit investigation by the request of the auditor.

-- (1) The Representative Directors and Corporate Auditors shall have regular meetings to enhance smooth communications with each other. - (2) Directors shall cooperate with the Corporate Auditors with regards to communications, the collection and exchange of information and so on between the Corporate Auditors and the corporate directors and the like of Associated Companies so that the Corporate Auditors can perform their duties appropriately. - (3) Directors shall also cooperate in conducting surveys of significant business partners, which the Corporate Auditors deem necessary. - (4) Directors shall enable the Corporate Auditors to collaborate with outside experts such as lawyers and certified public accountants, if any Corporate Auditor deems it necessary in executing his/her duties. - (5) Legal Department, Risk Management Department, Internal Audit Department, Finance and Accounting Department and others will assist in the necessary audit investigation by the request of the auditor. - (6) Expenses etc. incurred by Corporate Auditors in the performance of their duties shall be promptly reimbursed, except in cases where the Company has proven that they were unnecessary for said performance of duties.
+(6) Expenses etc. incurred by Corporate Auditors in the performance of their duties shall be promptly reimbursed, except in cases where the Company has proven that they were unnecessary for said performance of duties.

-☐ Present Status of Internal Control Systems
+□ Present Status of Internal Control Systems